 - Easy redemption options: You can cash out your rewards at any time and for any amount, even for a penny.
 You can redeem cash rewards as a statement credit, a check, or a gift card.
 You can even set up automatic redemption options for certain times of the year or certain dollar amounts, if you want.

-- Incentive for on-time payments: If you make your first five monthly payments on time, Capital One will increase your credit line.This may help increase your credit score, because you’ll be using less of your credit line (assuming you don’t run up the balance higher).
+- Good behavior may be rewarded: Capital One will consider you for a credit limit increase in as little as six months, so there's even more incentive to act responsibly and pay your bills on time.This may help increase your credit score, because you’ll be using less of your credit line (assuming you don’t run up the balance higher).

 - Annual fee: The Capital One QuicksilverOne card comes with a $39 annual fee.
 That’s not much, but cash-back rewards cards often don’t have a fee.
 Rewards cards with no annual fee usually require good or excellent credit, so consider working on your credit so you can qualify for a rewards card without the yearly charge.